omar25599/Data_Portfolio/predicting medical representatives/README.md

 # Predicting Medical Representatives Project
 ## Overview
 This project aims to develop a predictive model for Optimizing Medical Representatives' Mission in Targeting Doctors based on various features.
-The goal is to streamline recruitment and evaluation processes by analyzing and forecasting key attributes linked to high performance.
+The goal is to improve targeting strategies, ultimately increasing prescription rates and optimizing sales efforts.
 ## Files and Structure
 * #### Jupyter Notebook [Medical Representative_Final](https://github.com/omar25599/DA-Projects/blob/main/predicting%20medical%20representatives/Medical%20Representative_Final.ipynb)
   This notebook contains all the steps for data exploration, cleaning, feature engineering, and model development.
 It guides users through the process of building and evaluating the predictive model.